 Facilities and Services Available to Students with Disabilities

-AFI is committed to making its facilities and academic program accessible to all qualified fellows and applicants with disabilities, in compliance with applicable state and federal law.
+AFI is committed to making its facilities and academic program accessible to all qualified Fellows and applicants with disabilities, in compliance with applicable state and federal law.
 AFI believes that the key to developing an effective accommodation is through an interactive discussion between the faculty and staff and each incoming Fellow.
-The Vice Dean, Fellow Affairs is the primary contact for initiating this process.
+The Vice Dean, Fellow Affairs, is the primary contact for initiating this process.
 Each incoming Fellow at the Conservatory is interviewed by the Vice Dean, Fellow Affairs.
 At that time, any reasonable accommodations to AFI's facilities or program that may be necessary to ensure a positive and productive experience for the Fellow are discussed.
 If the Fellow prefers, a parent and/or faculty member may be part of the conversation.
-The Vice Dean, Fellow Affairs will communicate, as requested by Fellow, with therapists, doctors, outside counselors and any other support persons with regard to support the Conservatory can extend to the Fellow.
+The Vice Dean, Fellow Affairs, will communicate, as requested by Fellow, with therapists, doctors, outside counselors and any other support persons with regard to support the Conservatory can extend to the Fellow.
 Additionally, if requested by the Fellow, appropriate accommodations will be discussed with faculty.

 Fire Safety Report and Fire Log

-Beginning October 1, 2010, any institution that provides on-campus housing must distribute an annual fire safety report as well as maintain a fire log for on-campus housing.
+Any institution that provides on-campus housing must distribute an annual fire safety report as well as maintain a fire log for on-campus housing.
 The AFI Conservatory does not provide any housing for Fellows and, therefore, does not distribute an annual fire safety report or maintain a fire log.

 Job Placement Rates